OpenVoiceOS/community-docs/docs/ht_skills_config.md

 - Change default behaviors - such as the sound used for users alarms.
 - Authenticate with external services - such as Spotify
-- Enter longer data as text rather than by voice - such as the IP address of the users Home Assistant server.
+- Enter longer data as text rather than by voice - such as the IP address and token of the user's Home Assistant server.

 Skill settings are completely optional.